 Pune is the second-largest city in

 Maharastra.
-Pune enjoys excellent connectivity with neighbouring cities and
+Pune enjoys excellent connectivity with neighboring cities and

 towns.
-It has a well-menaitained network of roads.
+It has a well-maintained network of roads.
 It is near to places like

 Mumbai- Pune Express Highway which takes barely 2 hours to reach Pune.